The Prologue: Here’s Your Fucking Mojito

 6-10 mint leaves.

 Add all ingredients except mineral water, including mint, to the shaker.
 Add ice, shake to high heaven for 10-12 seconds.
 Fine strain over crushed ice into a collins glass.
-Garnish with a mint sprig.
+Top with soda water and garnish with a mint sprig.
 Drink.
 Then find me, and shake my hand.